Sources of radiation, a reference for radiologic technologists

 radon in home

-Diagram showing areas of entry for radon in a typical home.
+Diagram illustrating potential radon entry points in a typical home.

 RADON GETS IN THROUGH: